nesso99/jwt-blacklist/README.md

 # Solution

-At early version, we will support blacklist jwt in-memory, and synchronize it to file.
-Incoming version will support synchronize by redis or memcached.
+At early version, we will support to blacklist/revoke jwt in-memory, and synchronize it to file.
+Incoming version will support to synchronize by redis or memcached.

-We use bloom-filter to check whether a jwt is in blacklist or not.
+We use bloom-filter to check whether a jwt is in black list or not.
 If you haven't heard the term bloom filter, [see this](https://en.wikipedia.org/wiki/Bloom_filter)

-We choose [bloomxx](https://github.com/ceejbot/xx-bloom) for our filters, xxHash have an awesome perfomance
+We choose [bloomxx](https://github.com/ceejbot/xx-bloom) for our filters, xxHash has an awesome performance.

-To solve the time to live of jwt, we use a set of bloom filters, each bloom filter is responsible for an unit of time (we support hour and day).
-Whenever all tokens in one bloom filter expires, it will be cleared
+To solve the time to live of jwt, we use a set of bloom filters, each bloom filter is responsible for a unit of time (we support hour and day).
+Whenever all tokens in one bloom filter expire, it will be cleared

 # Usage

-You can use all functions in [node-jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) in jwt-blacklist
+You can use all functions of [node-jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) in jwt-blacklist

 We support two additional functions:

 ### jwtBlacklist.config(config)

-Configure the propeties of blacklist and refresh all bloom filters.
+Configure the properties of the black list and refresh all bloom filters.

-`config` is an object
+`config` is an object with following optional fields: `maxBlacklistPerUnit`, `error`, `unitType`, `expiresDuration`.

-`defaultConfig`:
+We have `defaultConfig` as following:
 * `maxBlacklistPerUnit`: maximum token will come per unit of time (default 10000).
 * `error`: the error rate in double (default 0.001).
 * `unitType`: the unit type, hour ('h') or day ('d') (default 'd').